thuliteio/getdoks.org/content/docs/introduction/getting-started.md

 {{< /tab >}}
 {{< /tabs >}}

 After running the command, you'll see output similar to this.
-Follow the instructions to install your project's dependencies and start your development server.

 ```txt {frame="none"}
 > npx